This original post is from several years ago. It’s been edited to reflect this year’s extra weirdness.

-There are also the scores of individuals who think they have nowhere to go or nothing to be thankful for.
+There are also the scores of individuals who think they have nowhere to go or feel as if they have nothing to be thankful for.
 They need our investment, love and service far more than hearing some “Happy Thanksgiving” mention.

 I realize I sound like a buzzkill.
 This is not my intention.
-Today, as some of us enjoy time spent with family and friends, far too many carbs, and 83 recipes that include condensed cream of mushroom soup and fried onions, (both from cans), for me, the typical celebration of Thanksgiving is a small portion of this holiday.
+Today, as some of us enjoy time spent with those who live in our households, far too many carbs, and 83 recipes that include condensed cream of mushroom soup and fried onions, (both from cans), for me, the typical celebration of Thanksgiving is a small portion of this holiday.

 Haven’t we all been in the dumps?
 Haven’t we all spent time scrounging for gratitude?
 When we’ve had enough of working our asses off to feel appreciative of something, haven’t we all thought, “Screw being grateful.
 Grateful for what?”